beastaugh/formalmethods/README.md

-Formal Methods Seminar: The compactness and Löwenheim--Skolem theorems
+Formal Methods Seminar: The compactness and Löwenheim–Skolem theorems
 ======================================================================

 The Philosophy department at the University of Bristol run a seminar for new